1EdTech/openbadges-specification/README.md

 1. Push those changes to the core repository or your fork.
 1. Open a pull request with the target branch of __develop__ and the source of your branch.
 Please include the issue number when authoring a pull request.
 1. Make your changes aware to the workgroup by raising them during a workgroup meeting.
 This will typically involve putting the topic on the agenda by way of the workgroup chair and/or an IMS Global staff member.
+1. Pull request or general merges into the __develop__ branch generally require workgroup approval unless IMS Staff or the workgroup chair indicate otherwise.

 For information on how to use GitHub within IMS Global, please see: [Spec Central](https://github.com/IMSGlobal/spec-central/blob/master/github-getting-started.md).